$0 District of Columbia Foster Care Quick-Start Checklist

 Some agency information is available without direct contact:

-DC Foster & Adoptive Parent Association (DC FAPAC).
+DC Foster and Adoptive Parent Advocacy Center (FAPAC).
 This is the closest thing to a consumer review site for DC foster care agencies.
 FAPAC connects prospective parents with experienced foster families who can speak candidly about their agency experiences.
 Their events and Facebook group provide the unfiltered perspective that agency orientations deliberately don't.

 Reddit. r/fosterit and r/washingtondc have threads from DC foster parents discussing their agency experiences.
 The limitation is timeliness — a post from 2023 may reflect an agency's culture under a director who's since left.
 But patterns across multiple posts are meaningful.

 Agency orientation attendance.
-Attending two or three agency orientations (each typically 1-2 hours) gives you a direct comparison of how different agencies present themselves, how they answer questions, and what their organizational culture feels like.
-The cost is time — 6-8 hours across three sessions — but it's the most reliable free method for evaluating fit.
+Attending two or three agency orientations gives you a direct comparison of how different agencies present themselves, how they answer questions, and what their organizational culture feels like.
+Ask each agency about its format and schedule before you commit; it's the most reliable free method for evaluating fit.

 Free Download